About the Court

 The Greene County Domestic Relations Court (DR Court) has exclusive jurisdiction over bringing marriages to an end.
 This may be done by divorce, dissolution, or annulment.
 In addition, the Court has authority to enforce all of its orders, even after the marriage ends.

-The DR Court also has jurisdiction over all matters involving custody, visitation, and support minor children of the marriage, unless they are already wards of another court (i.e. Juvenile Court Dependency/Neglect/Abuse cases).
-The Court also issues Civil Protection Orders (CPO).
+The DR Court also has jurisdiction over legal separations; custody and child support for married persons not ending their marriage; and all matters involving custody, visitation, and support of minor children of the marriage, unless they are already wards of another court (i.e. Juvenile Court Dependency/Neglect/Abuse cases).
+The Court also issues Domestic Violence Civil Protection Orders (DVCPOs); Dating Violence Protection Orders (DVCPOs); Stalking Protection Orders (SPOs); and Sexually Oriented Offense Protection Orders (SOOPOs).

-The Greene County DR Court serves the communities of Beavercreek, Bellbrook, Fairborn, and Xenia.
+The Greene County DR Court serves the communities of Beavercreek, Bellbrook, Bowersville, Cedarville, Clifton, Fairborn, Jamestown, Springfield, Xenia, and all Townships within the County.

 Learn about the structure of the Ohio Judicial System